suggitpe/suggitpe.github.io/recipes/bread/pizza-dough.md

 This version of the dough is done trying to make as little mess as possible ...
 I'm lazy!

+> If you find the dough does not rise, this is most likely caused by dead yeast.
+Replace the yeast and start again.

 ## Ingredients
 * 100g Semolina
 * 500g Strong Bread Flour